-2. Spin down and separate plasma from cells within 4 hours of draw.
-A refrigerated centrifuge is not required if 4-hour time restraint is met.
+Centrifuge and separate plasma from cells within 4 hours of collection.

-Homocysteine concentrations >13 mcmol/ L are considered abnormal in patients evaluated for suspected nutritional deficiencies (B12, folate) and inborn errors of metabolism.
-Measurement of methylmalonic acid (MMA) distinguishes between B12 (cobalamin) and folate deficiencies, as MMA is only elevated in B12 deficiency.
-Response to dietary treatment can be evaluated by monitoring plasma homocysteine concentrations over time.
+Elevated homocysteine concentrations are considered infomative in patients evaluated for suspected nutritional deficiencies (vitamin B12, foltate) and inborn errors of metabolism.
+Measurement of methylmalonic acid (MMA) distinguishes between B12 (cobalamin) and folate deficiencies, as MMA is only elevated in vitamin B12 deficiency.
+Treatment response can be evaluated by monitoring plasma homocysteine concentrations over time.